 Between October 1992 and December 1992 we have seen plankton blooms as never before in the area around Leigh.
 Not many divers would have dived in those months but we needed to set up the SEAFRIENDS saltwater aquariums and made many dives to collect specimens.
 In November 1992 the blooms were so dense that the amount of light at 20m depth was barely enough to distinguish between the white sandy bottom and the dark, kelp covered, rock; even after 30 minutes of adjustment.
 In addition the water stayed unusually cool for the year.
 Having had experience in transplanting seaweeds to our aquariums and being familiar with the light levels they require, it was feared that major damage would result to under water plants and for that reason to the whole underwater community.

-In the first week of January, cyclone Oli sheared the tops off most of the kelp plants, which had died weeks earlier.
+In the first week of January, cyclone Oli sheared the tops off most of the kelp plants, which had died weeks earlier with their fronds resembling soaked kraft paper.
 Almost literally the kelp forest disappeared overnight.
 No trace was found of the missing canopy.
-Although at that time the 100% death boundary was around 14m, kelp plants kept dying during successive months, pushing this boundary towards the 10m.
+Although at that time the 100% death boundary was around 14m, kelp plants kept dying during successive months, pushing this boundary shallower towards the 10m.

 Immediately in January we started our preliminary survey, the results of which form part of this report.
 During this survey we also discovered the disappearance of other species, ranging over all phyla from sponges to fish.
 The fish disappearance was discovered in February 1992 but it was reported to the diving fraternity in the Dive Log magazine of December/January 1993 .

 After having reported our findings extensively to the Leigh Marine Laboratory,

 we had to give up further investigations through lack of finance.
 Letters

 to various research institutions did not engender either response or enthusiasm.